 This is similar to giving a child a ‘timeout’ to cool down.
 Before you leave, tell your partner that you need time alone.
 Don’t leave in a huff banging the door behind you.
 And, remember cutting off communication in a relationship gets you nowhere.

-Rhea found the ‘timeout’ strategy very useful in her turbulent marriage.
+Rhea found the “timeout” strategy very useful in her turbulent marriage.
 If she had not left the room most times an ugly fight was looming large, her marriage would have probably collapsed years ago.
+If you’re trying to deal with someone with anger issues in a relationship, taking some time out to figure out how to process your emotions will help tremendously.

-These are some simple anger management exercises you could practise.
+These are some simple anger management exercises you could practice.
 Go for a brisk walk as exercise can help diffuse anger.
-Practise deep breathing.
+Practice deep breathing.
 Count slowly till a hundred.
 Try self-talk – telling yourself to relax.
 It helps to write down what is triggering your anger.

 4. Avoid complaining to a third person